Guiouza/Conway-Game-of-Life/README.md

 # Conway-Game-of-Life
-Conway's Game of Life no Game Maker Lenguage
+Conway's Game of Life no Game Maker Studio 2